 Additionally, the university is approved by the State of Oregon and various national program accrediting organizations in identified subject areas.
 Warner Pacific has also been approved to offer specific degree programs in the State of Washington.*

-For further information about WPU’s accreditation status, contact Dr. Luke Goble, Vice President for Academic Affairs/Dean of Faculty and accreditation liaison officer, at email@example.com or 503-517-1221.
+For further information about WPU’s accreditation status, contact Vandana Nandakumar, Director of Accreditation and Planning and accreditation liaison officer, at email@example.com or 503-517-1237.

 These are the following licensing agencies, program memberships, certifications, and accrediting organizations